Corporate social responsibility

 An overview of the media profile

-Throughout the programme students will be recording their progress inside and outside of the classroom and we are happy to provide you with these case studies, taking into account safeguarding and confidentiality issues.
+As part of the programme we will be monitoring student progression and the long term effect on students and communities; we are happy to provide you with these case studies, taking into account safeguarding and confidentiality issues.

 You may be interested to note that Northern College is a charitable company limited by guarantee and therefore, any donation or contribution to this programme would be regarded as charitable giving.